 A: How do you be a ‘wild party’ but turn it up an odd notch?
 Q: Well you out-narc yourself and wear an O.P.P. hat.
 Add sunglasses, match-work and a goofy expression to complete the look.
-I get the sense that Kim is hiding something, probably under the hat: “where they won’t look.”
+Why do I get the sense that Kim is hiding something and probably under the hat: “where they won’t look.”

 2. Same Clothes Kim (from Shakin Like A Human Being (1990))

 What!?
 At first you are like “he is wearing the O.P.P. hat again”!
 On two consecutive albums!
 But then you are like wait the jacket is the same too as the last album!
 Everything is the same as the last album (above)!
 It’s like he went on tour and never changed.
 Never change, Kim. *Ok maybe the jacket is different he probably picked up someone else’s by accident while on tour.

 Listen to Max Webster’s “A Million Vacation’s” on Cottage Country Vol. 9: